HalukCemDemirhan/HalukCemDemirhan/README.md

 # 👩‍🚀 About Me
-I am a Computer Science major at the University of California, Berkeley, with a strong passion for Generative AI, software development, and machine learning.
+I am a rising junior at University of California, Berkeley, studying computer science and mathematics with a strong passion for Generative AI, software development, and machine learning.
 I am eager to explore new opportunities in Computer Science and its interdisciplinary applications.

 ## 🤳 Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/halukcemdemirhan/)